-Then when we perform the integral and use dimensional regularization to construct a bare pdf, the work in the previous section shows that the integration measure acquires negative terms in any limit of the integration variables that would otherwise give a divergence.
+Then when we perform the integral and use dimensional regularization to construct a bare pdf in a massless partonic target, our analysis of Eqs.
+(44) and (45) shows that the integration measure acquires negative terms in any limit of the integration variables that would otherwise give a divergence.
+For a massless integral for a pdf, divergences are present for all n, and hence the dimensional regulated integral also violates positivity for all n.